 With 15 years of experience, Ellen has advised companies across various industries on how best to minimize legal risk, while advancing the company's business objectives.
 Prior to joining Aaptiv, Ellen was General Counsel of The Princeton Review.
 Before that she held various positions at Warner Music Group and Sony Music Entertainment.
 Ellen received her J.D. from Harvard Law School.

-Michelle is Associate Counsel serving the Global Merchant Services ("GMS") Group at American Express Company.
+Michelle is Manager & Counsel serving the Global Merchant Services ("GMS") Group at American Express Company supporting the Accertify, Inc. and InAuth, Inc. Business Units.
 Prior to joining the American Express General Counsel's Organization ("GCO"), Michelle served as Director of Legal Affairs for the Famous Dave’s restaurant chain.
 She was the sole legal counsel for the company, addressing a broad range of legal matters including contract negotiations and IT and IP matters.
-Previously, Michelle handled complex contract negotiations for National Express Corp. in the transportation industry, Heartland Food Corp. a Burger King Franchisee and McDonald’s Corp. both in the in QSR/fast food industry, The Rewards Network in the financial and marketing services industry and Gallagher Bassett Services, Inc. in the financial services & risk industry.
+Previously, Michelle handled complex contract negotiations for National Express Corp. in the transportation industry, Heartland Food Corp. a Burger King Franchisee where she also served as the sole legal internal counsel and McDonald’s Corp. both in the in QSR/fast food industry, The Rewards Network in the financial and marketing services industry and Gallagher Bassett Services, Inc. in the financial services & risk industry.
 Michelle has earned international law certificates from the University of Toronto and Oxford University.

 Inna Jackson is a Vice President & Senior Counsel supporting Amex Digital Labs, an organization within American Express responsible for spearheading the Company’s digital and mobile payments strategy and developing innovative ways to provide value to Card Members.
 During her time at Amex, Inna has played a lead role in launching and expanding Amex’s mobile wallet partnerships with Apple, Samsung and Google, led the negotiation and support of numerous complex digital partnerships, including Amazon Alexa and Facebook Messenger, enabled launches and systematic expansions of numerous engagements and products, often involving issues of first impression and supported several key Amex P2P engagements.
 Prior to her time at Amex, Inna spent 7 years as an M&A and corporate attorney in private practice.